junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Dean: You sure about that?
 That looks exactly like the cold Sammy used to have every year around fall winter time.

-Cas manages to get his breathes right: I’m fine.
+Cas manages to get his breathes right: I'm fine.

 Sam comes in: Is everything ok?

 Cas: Yes, Dean and I were just talking about how ailing you were as a child.

-Sam shoots a questioning look at Dean: That’s not true.
-I ran a lot so I don’t get sick and he’s the one that whines a lot.
+Sam shoots a questioning look at Dean: That's not true.
+I ran a lot so I don't get sick and he's the one that whines a lot.

-Dean: I don’t whine.
+Dean: I don't whine.

 Sam: Uh no offense, but yes you do.